 The penalties for a felony DWI conviction are much steeper than a misdemeanor offense.
 A conviction includes up to seven years in state prison as well as a maximum fine of $14,000.
 A felony conviction also comes with collateral consequences including the loss of voting rights, difficulty maintaining employment, and the loss of the right to own a firearm.

-Speak with Gerald Miller about Your DWI Case
+Speak with a Minneapolis DWI Defense Lawyer About Your DWI Case